Maude Adams: Early adult career

-Adams returned to New York City at age 16 to appear in The Paymaster.
+Adams returned to New York City at the age of 16 to appear in The Paymaster.
 She then became a member of E. H. Sothern's theatre company in Boston, appearing in The Highest Bidder, and then was on Broadway in Lord Chumley in 1888.
 Charles H. Hoyt then cast her in A Midnight Bell where audiences, if not the critics, took notice of her.
 In 1889, sensing he had a potential new star on his hands, Hoyt offered her a five-year contract, but Adams declined in favor of a lesser offer from the powerful producer Charles Frohman who, from that point forward, took control of her career.
 She soon left behind juvenile parts and began to play leading roles for Frohman, often alongside her mother.
 In 1890, Frohman asked David Belasco and Henry C. de Mille to specially write the part of Dora Prescott for Adams in their new play Men and Women, which Frohman was producing.
 The next year, she appeared as Nell in The Lost Paradise.

 In 1892, John Drew Jr. (one of the leading stars of the day) ended his 18-year association with Augustin Daly and joined Frohman's company.
 Frohman paired Adams and Drew in a series of plays beginning with The Masked Ball and ending with Rosemary in 1896.
 She then spent five years as the leading lady in John Drew's company.
-There, "her work was praised for its charm, delicacy, and simplicity."
+There, according to historian Ann Engar, "her work was praised for its charm, delicacy, and simplicity."
 The Masked Ball opened on October 8, 1892.
 Audiences came to see its star, Drew, but left remembering Adams.
 Most memorable was a scene in which her character feigned tipsiness for which she received a two-minute ovation on opening night.
 Drew was the star, but it was for Adams that the audience gave twelve curtain calls, and previously tepid critics gave generous reviews.
 Harpers Weekly wrote: "It is difficult to see just who is going to prevent Miss Adams from becoming the leading exponent of light comedy in America.
 The New York Times wrote that Adams, "not John Drew, has made the success of The Masked Ball at Palmer's, and is the star of the comedy.
 Manager Charles Frohman, in attempting to exploit one star, has happened upon another of greater magnitude."
 The tipsy scene started Adams on her path to being a favorite among New York audiences and led to an eighteen-month run for the play.

 Less successful plays followed, including The Butterflies, The Bauble Shop, Christopher, Jr., The Imprudent Young Couple and The Squire of Dames.
-But 1896 saw an upturn for Adams with Rosemary.
-A comedy about the failed elopement of a young couple, sheltered for the night by an older man (Drew), the play received critical praise and box office success.
+1896, however, saw an upturn for Adams with Rosemary, That's for Remembrance.
+A comedy about the elopement of a young couple, sheltered for the night by an older man (Drew), the play drew critical praise and box office success.